Archaegeo/Archaegeo-Orbital-Hud/README.md

 ##### DISCLAIMER: We do not accept any responsibility for incorrect use of the autopilot, which may result in fiery reentry, mountain impacts or undesired entrance into PvP.
 Read and heed the warnings below!

-##### :warning: Auto-Land - Use with supervision.
-Will only engage if brakes > total mass.
-Uses brakes and hovers / vertical engines to lower you to a safe landing.
-##### :warning: Autopilot (Space) - Not suitable for interplanetay trips less than 2SU.
-Ensure you have LOS (line of sight) to the target body before engaging as autopilot is direct flight and does not detect bodies (will fly into a planet / body if in between starting position and destination).
+##### :warning: Autopilot (Space) - Ensure you have LOS (line of sight) to the target body before engaging as autopilot is direct flight and does not detect bodies (will fly into a planet / body if in between starting position and destination).
-##### :warning: Autopilot to Saved Location - Accurate within roughly 15m of saved and selected location assuming a brake landing is available.
-If Coast Landing is displayed, you will need to resume control upon arrival at your destination.
-##### :warning: Auto-Rentry - Not suitable for bodies without atmosphere.
-Not suitable for bodies with high altitudes (Thades etc.).
-Know the altitude of the surface before using! __Alt-Space__ and/or __Alt-C__ may be used to adjust hover altitude as needed.
+#### :warning: Auto-Rentry - Not suitable for bodies without atmosphere.

 [Return to Table of Contents](#table-of-contents)
 <!--Basic install instructions / point them towards real install instructions-->